Question:

 Shopping Addiction

-A shopping addict has intrusive thoughts about shopping at all times of day and, when shopping, does not know how to stop.
+A shopping addict has intrusive thoughts about shopping at all times of day and, when shopping, does not know how to stop the specific behavior.
 The reason it’s difficult for a shopping addict to stop buying things is that, just like in other addictions, they experience a euphoric rush while engaged in the activity.

 Signs someone is addicted to shopping can include: